What Support Can You Get in Secondary Education?

 There is a range of support available to help you beyond Year 11.
 If you have not achieved grade 4 or above in both English and maths GCSE talk to your Social Worker to see if any extra help is available.

 Your school can provide clear advice and guidance to help you to choose what to do after Year 11 and the Designated Teacher will help you with this.

 Your college should be aware of the need to respect confidentiality.

-Your designated Social Worker can provide lots of support post-16 and will be able to help you if you decide to go to university.
+Your designated Social Worker or Personal Advisor can provide lots of support post-16 and will be able to help you if you decide to go to university.